-- Be an approachable resource for students by being familiar with campus policies, events, activities, and services (making apropriate referrals when necessary).
+- Be an approachable resource for students by being familiar with campus policies, events, activities, and services (making appropriate referrals when necessary).
 You support new students by helping them build good relationships with instructors.
 You are a good listener who is sensitive to the personal nature of what new students may share about themselves or challenges they are facing.
 You keep personal information strictly confidential.

 - Facilitate learning for your students by building a community, contributing ideas for assignments and activities, and leading class discussions.
 You seek to create fun, engaging, and challenging learning environments, focusing on students as individuals by knowing their names and backgrounds.
 You are aware of and attentive to issues of diversity and multiculturalism within the seminar group.

-Fall 2014 Applications
+Fall 2016 Applications

-- Week of March 10: Interviews will be held
+- February 15-19: Interviews will be held

-- March 28: E-mail notification of mentor matching with selected course
+- April 8: E-mail notification of mentor matching with selected course

-- April 25*: Spring training session
+- May 12*: Spring training session

-- August 16*: Fall training session
+- August 12*: Fall training session

-- August 25: First day of classes
+- August 24: First day of classes